Innovation Competition

 Eligibility

-To enter, you must be enrolled as a current student at an educational institution on the deadline for submission of entries.
+To enter, you must be enrolled as a current student at an educational institution in the UK on the deadline for submission of entries.
 Both full-time and part-time, law and non-law, undergraduate and post-graduate students (including Graduate Diploma in Law and Legal Practice Course students) are eligible to enter.

 Competition Questions